Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 tags: [software, management, agile, incentives, work]
 ---

-Agile is like communism in exactly one useful way:

-They both have manifestos, which is already too funny to ignore.

-Software people looked at a political form famous for producing arguments about theory versus implementation and said: what if we had one of those, but for sprint planning?
+Agile and communism both have manifestos.

+There.
+That is the entire political comparison, and already more ideology than sprint planning deserves.

 Every failed implementation comes with someone standing nearby saying, "that was not real Agile."